Unfaithful (2002 film): Development

 According to actor Richard Gere, an early draft of the screenplay presented the Sumners as suffering from a dysfunctional sexual relationship, which gave Connie some justification for having an affair.
-According to the actor and to director Adrian Lyne, the studio wanted to change the storyline so that the Sumners had a bad marriage with no sex, to create greater sympathy for Connie.
+According to Gere and director Adrian Lyne, the studio wanted to change the storyline so that the Sumners had a bad marriage with no sex, to create greater sympathy for Connie.
 Both men opposed the change; Lyne in particular felt that the studio's suggestions would have robbed the film of any drama: "I wanted two people who were perfectly happy.
 I loved the idea of the totally arbitrary nature of infidelity."
 The Sumners' relationship was rewritten as a good marriage, with her affair the result of a chance meeting.

 Pre-production

-During pre-production, the producers received a videotaped audition from Olivier Martinez, who was selected for Paul.
+During preproduction, the producers received a videotaped audition from Olivier Martinez, who was selected for Paul.
 His character was portrayed as French once Martinez was cast.
 Lyne said, "I think it helps one understand how Connie might have leapt into this affair—he's very beguiling, doing even ordinary things."
 Once cast in the role, Martinez, with Lyne's approval, changed some of his dialogue and the scene in which he first seduces Lane's character, while she is looking at a book in Braille.
-According to Martinez, "The story that was invented before was much more sensual, erotic and clear."
+According to Martinez, "The story that was invented before was much more sensual, erotic, and clear.

-Lyne cast Diane Lane in the role of Constance after seeing her in the film A Walk on the Moon.
+George Clooney turned down his role to star in Ocean's Eleven.
+Jennifer Lopez was offered the role of Connie, but turned it down; she felt that the script "wasn't great".
+Lyne cast Diane Lane as Connie after seeing her in A Walk on the Moon.
 He felt that the actress "breathes a certain sexuality.
 But she's sympathetic, and I think so many sexy women tend to be tough and hard at the same time."
-Lyne also wanted Gere and Lane to gain weight in order to portray the comfort of a middle-age couple.
+Lyne also wanted Gere and Lane to gain weight to portray the comfort of a middle-aged couple.
 In particular, he wanted Gere to gain 30 pounds and left donuts in the actor's trailer every morning.

 Lyne asked director of photography Peter Biziou, with whom he made 9½ Weeks, to shoot Unfaithful.
 After reading the script, Biziou felt that the story was appropriate for the classic 1.85:1 aspect ratio because it "so often has two characters working together in the frame".
-During pre-production, Biziou, Lyne and production designer Brian Morris used a collection of still photographs as style references.
+During preproduction, Biziou, Lyne, and production designer Brian Morris used a collection of still photographs as style references.
 These included photos from fashion magazines and shots by prominent photographers.